-In this post, you will see what the ADK and WinPE changes concerned for SCCM admins are.
-I also share the best practices to update Windows ADK and WinPE to the latest version on the SCCM server.
+In this post, I will discuss with you the SCCM Step-by-Step Guide to Update Windows ADK and WinPE Version changes concerning SCCM admins.
+I will also share the best practices for updating Windows ADK and WinPE to the latest version on the SCCM server.

 The Windows 11 ADK version released now is for Windows 11 21H2.
-The next version of Windows 11 is expected to be in Oct 2022, and that version must be called Windows 11 22H2.
+The next version of Windows 11 is expected to be in Oct 2022, which must be called Windows 11 22H2.
 The Windows 11 build version details are also available with HTMD community posts.

-Starting from Windows ADK 1809, Microsoft has changed Windows Preinstallation Environment(WinPE) tool is released separately from the Assessment and Deployment Kit (ADK).
+Starting from Windows ADK 1809, Microsoft has changed the Windows Preinstallation Environment(WinPE) tool to be released separately from the Assessment and Deployment Kit (ADK).

-Download the latest version of Windows 10 ADK 1903 from here.
+Related Posts :1) Windows 11 ADK Versions List Download Options 2) Download the latest version of Windows 10 ADK 1903.
 You can follow this guide to install Windows 1903.

-You will also learn some best practices which you need to follow as part of Windows ADK and WinPE update on the SCCM server:
+You will learn some best practices you must follow as part of the Windows ADK and WinPE update on the SCCM server.
+They are:

-- Do you need to update ADK before SCCM CB upgrade?
+> Do you need to update ADK before the SCCM CB upgrade?
 (Before or After SCCM upgrade?)

-So first, you need to install the ADK and then the Windows PE add-on in the SCCM server.
-Following are the Windows ADK and WinPE components that you need to add or install.
+So, first, you need to install the ADK and then the Windows PE add-on in the SCCM server.
+The following are the Windows ADK and WinPE components you need to add or install.

 - Application Compatibility Tools